 Our Student Centre team can help you with every aspect of student life: finances, accommodation, exams and assessment, academic procedures, admissions, international queries, disability and wellbeing, even finding your way around – whatever it takes to make you feel at home.
 Each course has a designated contact within the student centre to link to and your personal tutor can signpost you to relevant support, including a confidential counselling service.

 Our careers service works to support current students and recent graduates to find and maintain the career of their dreams.
 We work with careers tutors from each course area to ensure that careers activities specific to your programmes and future profession come to you.
-Each year, primarily for second and third-year students, we hold an annual radiography careers fair, hosted online in 2020, to which we invite various NHS trusts to come and showcase their organisations.
+Each year, primarily for second and third-year students, we hold an annual radiography careers fair, to which we invite various NHS trusts to come and showcase their organisations.